Speed awareness courses

 The actual fine you get when caught speeding is often less than if you went to the course, and less time-consuming of course.
 However, the fixed penalty will come with three points on your driver’s license.
 These points will stay with you for a minimum of 4 years and can affect your car insurance premiums.
 Furthermore, if you add up to 12 points over three years your driver’s license will be revoked.

-- Avoid three points and generally avoid raising your car insurance premiums
+- Avoid three points and generally means you'll still be able to get cheap car insurance policies

 - Could even save you money in terms of motoring fuel costs, as they show you how it pays to drive slowly